cs50nestm/cs50labs/placeholders/README.md

 Note that `%f` is the placeholder for both floats and doubles.
 It automatically defaults to printing exactly six places after the decimal point.
 You can have it print more or fewer places after the decimal, with a bit of extra syntax.

-To round one place after the decimal point we use `%.1f`, two places after the decimal, `%.2f`, 55 places after the decimal `%.55f`, etc.
+To print out one place after the decimal point we use `%.1f`, two places after the decimal, `%.2f`, 55 places after the decimal `%.55f`, etc.

 {% next %}